rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 Use menu option `Processes > Edge Detection > Symbolic Edge Linker`.
 There may be variants, but that is "premature optimization"; leave that for later.

+You can save the edge map in the CEMV format required by the 3D curve sketch by using `File > Save > .CEMv`.
+This will output the raw curve fragments with no linking further information.

 #### Commandline `contours` program

-We provide a commandline utility called `contours`.
+We provide a commandline utility called `contours`, currently located in `lemsvxl/contrib/rfabbri/mw/scripts`.
 Example:
 ```
 contours image.png
 ```